THE MOST POPULAR (& BEAUTIFUL) GRAY-BLUE BLEND PAINT COLOURS

 Mount Saint Anne is one of the good ole

 boys girls.
-Anne is a soft, medium-toned blue with a good shot of gray in it and a passive green.
+Anne is a soft, medium-toned blue with a good shot of gray in her and a passive green.

 - Benjamin Moore Beach Glass, the lighter, softer and juuuust slightly greener version

-- Benjamin Moore Adagio, a softer look with a bit more gray and very little green
+- Benjamin Moore Adagio has a softer look with a bit more gray and very little green

-Colorado Gray is the most COLOURFUL gray-blue on the page, making it more of a dominant BLUE-gray.
+Colorado Gray is the more COLOURFUL blend on this page, making it more of a dominant BLUE-gray.
 And it does lean into green, not drastically, but enough to be slightly noticeable.

-- Colorado Gray has an LRV of 44.4, making it a nice moderate, soft medium-toned colour
+- Colorado Gray has an LRV of 44.4, making it a nice moderate, medium-toned colour

 - Colorado IS A BLUE PAINT COLOUR, no foolin’ around with this one thinking it will look gray